perses/perses/ui/e2e/README.md

 ### Test data

-- The `EndToEndTesting` project in `dev/data/project.json` and associated dashboards in `dev/data/dashboard.json` should be used for end-to-end tests.
+- The `testing` project in `dev/data/project.json` and associated dashboards in `dev/data/dashboard.json` should be used for end-to-end tests.
 - The project does not currently have a data source that can be used to test consistent rendering in plugins.
 Therefore, you should not write tests for this level of detail because they will be inherently flaky.

 ### Guidelines